 History of the souq in the medieval Arab world

-The souq or Market is an Arabic word that is a loan from the Aramaic “šūqā” (“street, market”), itself a loanword from the Akkadian “sūqu” (“street”).
-The souq was a large-scale communal market that stretched far and wide across the city and catered to the residents’ everyday needs.
+The souq, or Market, is an Arabic word borrowed from Aramaic “šūqā” (“street, market”), itself borrowed from Akkadian “sūqu” (“street”).
+The souq was a large-scale communal market that stretched across the city and catered to residents’ everyday needs.

-Historians debate the origin of the souq, whether it derived from ancient Roman and Greek models or was a natural extension of the deep-rooted generational knowledge in matters of commerce from pre-Islamic times that was later translated into much more developed financial institutions and structures after Islam was revealed, or maybe a combination of both.
+Historians debate the origin of the souq: whether it derived from ancient Roman and Greek models, was a natural extension of the deep-rooted generational knowledge of commerce from pre-Islamic times, which was later translated into more developed financial institutions and structures after Islam was revealed, or a combination of both.

-This expertise has stemmed from the Arab’s long history of engaging in local and regional trade for millennia given the geographical location of the peninsula on the incense road which was a destination for caravans coming from every corner of the world, converging the land routes connecting the Mediterranean world and Europe to Africa and the East and vice versa.
-The souq is merely a sophisticated manifestation of the Arab’s profound business intuition that they’ve cultivated over centuries, even millennia, and also displays their cemented economic structures founded since ancient times.
+This expertise has stemmed from the Arab’s long history of engaging in local and regional trade for millennia, given the geographical location of the peninsula on the incense road, which was a destination for caravans coming from every corner of the world, converging the land routes connecting the Mediterranean world and Europe to Africa and the East and vice versa.
+The souq is merely a sophisticated manifestation of the Arab’s profound business intuition, cultivated over centuries, even millennia, and of their cemented economic structures, founded since ancient times.

-In pre-Islamic Arabia, Arabs had several temporary markets that were held in specific areas at certain times of the year.
-Following these markets, Arabs were motivated to travel from one area to the other.
+In pre-Islamic Arabia, Arabs held several temporary markets in specific areas at certain times of the year.
+Following these markets, Arabs were motivated to travel from one area to another.
 They also went beyond Arabia to bazaars in Iraq, Syria, and Ethiopia.
-Among these bazaars, Okaz was the most prominent due to its role in political, cultural, and social affairs, and its influence on Arabic poetry.
+Among these bazaars, Okaz was the most prominent for its role in political, cultural, and social affairs and its influence on Arabic poetry.

 Okaz was located near a temple, in a big field southeast of Mecca.
 Its proximity to Mecca made this suq an important gathering and shopping place, especially for Hajj pilgrims.
-After the advent of Islam and the rising power of the Muslims, new urban centers such as Basra, Kufa, Baghdad, and Qayrawan were created.
-The suq was designed as a permanent part of a city—no longer the seasonal or temporary market that was typical in Arabia.2
+After the advent of Islam and the rise of Muslim power, new urban centers such as Basra, Kufa, Baghdad, and Qayrawan emerged.
+The suq was designed as a permanent part of the city, no longer a seasonal or temporary market typical of Arabia.2

 The establishment of the Islamic souq began in the early days of Islam when the Prophet of Islam built a Souq in Medina after the Hijra, close to the jami’ (the Friday mosque).
-The souq in the early Islamic cities had a primitive layout made of humble booths or kiosks in a large open space, sometimes shaded with fabrics and umbrellas, surrounding the outer perimeters of the central mosque.
-It is only later under the Umayyad Caliphate that the enclosed and covered shops we see in most souqs today did they began to appear.
+The souq in early Islamic cities had a primitive layout of humble booths or kiosks in a large open space, sometimes shaded by fabric and umbrellas, surrounding the outer perimeter of the central mosque.
+It is only later, under the Umayyad Caliphate, that the enclosed, covered shops we see in most souqs today began to appear.

-To understand the intricate interplay of the souq within the functions of other establishments in the medieval Islamic city, we have to understand what a Medieval Islamic city comprised.
+To understand the intricate interplay of the souq with the functions of other establishments in the medieval Islamic city, we must first understand what a Medieval Islamic city comprised.
 Most Islamic cities more or less had four main functions that are physically manifested in: (1) the governmental authority, represented by the palace or the citadel; (2) the religious and intellectual life, represented by mosques and madāris; (3) the economic exchange that took place in the souks, qīṣāriyyas, and caravansarais (4) and the residential neighborhoods, occupied by the urban population.”
-3 There were other key elements to the socioeconomic feature of the city, such as the public bathhouses (hammam) and the main square (maydan).
+3 There were other key elements of the city’s socioeconomic features, such as the public bathhouses (hammam) and the main square (maydan).

 There were two kinds of souqs: permanent and temporary.
-The permanent markets operated daily, all year round, usually placed within the city walls, close to the central mosque in the city center, with designated routes, and provided essential services and goods to the occupying population.
-In contrast, the temporary markets were seasonal and peripatetic, erected outside the city walls, and served travelers who came during pilgrimage seasons, and itinerant visitors who were unfamiliar with the city’s directions.
+The permanent markets operated daily, year-round, usually within the city walls, near the central mosque in the city center, with designated routes, and provided essential services and goods to the occupying population.
+In contrast, the temporary markets were seasonal and peripatetic, erected outside the city walls, and served travelers who came during pilgrimage seasons and itinerant visitors unfamiliar with the city’s directions.

-Sometimes they were erected on occasions of special celebrations and festivals and were extended for the duration of these celebrations and later dismantled.
-There were markets designed to serve the army during warfare and military campaigns, and they were selling the necessary armaments, uniforms, and equipment.
+Sometimes they were erected for special celebrations and festivals, remained in place for their duration, and were later dismantled.
+There were markets designed to serve the army during warfare and military campaigns, where the necessary armaments, uniforms, and equipment were sold.

 How were the souqs erected, supervised, and maintained